acumos/acumos-java-client/docs/developer-guide.rst

 Onboarding your model
 ---------------------

-JavaClient.jar is the executable client jar file.
+Java Client jar is the executable client jar file.

 For Web-based onboarding of H2o models, the parameters to run the client jar are: